PrajjuS/PrajjuS/README.md

 <h2>What are you doing currently?
 What are you learning?</h2>

-I usually code, watch anime, draw, listen to songs and play chess (I like it XD).
+I usually code, watch anime, draw, listen to songs and play chess.
 I'm learning and playing around with a few languages, and do some fun things.

 - I’m currently working on <a href="Https://t.me/PrajjuSAssistantBot">Tsukibito Robot</a>, <a href="https://t.me/projectelixir_bot">Elixir Robot</a>, <a href="https://t.me/DumprXBot">DumprXBot</a>, <a href="https://github.com/SkyLab-Devs/CosmicUserbot">Cosmic Userbot</a>, <a href="https://github.com/Noob-OS">Android</a> <a href="https://github.com/PrajjuS/device_xiaomi_vince">Stuffs</a> and some more.
 See pinned repositories for an idea of what I'm upto (Well some are private ig LOL).